bluegreen-labs/R_project_template/README.md

 external word processing software.
 It also, at times, contain the output of any analysis script, such as tables and rendered figures.

-These can be an R markdown file if for example suitable templates can be found in the [`rticles`](https://pkgs.rstudio.com/rticles/) R package to facilitate publication.
+Thee can be an R markdown file if for example suitable templates can be found in the [`rticles`](https://pkgs.rstudio.com/rticles/) R package to facilitate publication.
 However, the use of R markdown should be done with much care (see notes on the `vignettes` folder).
 As before, use sub-folders to organize